 (1) Adjusted EPS and Adjusted FCF are non-GAAP measures.
-For a reconciliation and additional information, please see "Non-GAAP Measures" on page 57 of this proxy statement.
+For a reconciliation and additional information, please see "Reconciliation of Reported Consolidated Results to Adjusted Measures" on page 60 of this proxy statement and "Treatment of Special Events" beginning on page 58 of this proxy statement.
+The 2018 and 2019 financial targets for the 2017-2019 PSU are the same ones used for the completed years in the 2018-2020 and 2019-2021 PSU/CIU performance periods.

-Based on the 2016-2018 PSU performance multiplier of 0.00 per unit, the payout for the PSUs was zero units for the NEOs.
+Based on the 2017-2019 PSU performance multiplier of 0.35 per unit, the NEOs each vested in the following number of PSUs in February 2020.